I4VGen: Image as Free Stepping Stone for Text-to-Video Generation: Introduction

-\textbf{Zero terminal-SNR noise schedule.} A prevalent issue in diffusion models is the non-zero terminal signal-to-noise ratio (SNR) \cite{diffusion-with-offset-noise,lin2024common}, which results from suboptimal noise schedule.
-This mismatch between the training phase, where residual signals persist at the terminal diffusion timestep $T$, and the inference phase, which uses pure Gaussian noise, creates a gap that can degrade model performance.
-As illustrated in Fig.~\ref{fig:noise_visualization}, noisy videos generated under such conditions exhibit temporal correlation markedly distinct from the independent and identically distributed pure Gaussian noise.
+\textbf{Zero terminal-SNR noise schedule.} A prevalent issue in diffusion models is the non-zero terminal signal-to-noise ratio (SNR) \citep{diffusion-with-offset-noise,lin2024common}.
+The mismatch between the training phase, where residual signals persist in noisy videos at the terminal diffusion timestep $T$, and the inference phase, which uses pure Gaussian noise at the timestep $T$, creates a gap that degrade the model performance.
+As illustrated in Fig.~\ref{fig:noise_visualization}, noisy videos exhibit temporal correlation that is distinctly different from the independent and identically distributed pure Gaussian noise.
+This paper is dedicated to reconfiguring the inference pipeline to circumvent this issue.

-To address these challenges, we introduce a novel \textbf{training-free} and \textbf{plug-and-play} inference framework, called \textbf{I4VGen}, which enhances text-to-video generation without necessitating further training or learnable parameters, and can be readily integrated into any existing video diffusion model.
-I4VGen restructures the video diffusion inference pipeline by using image as an intermediary in text-to-video generation, circumventing the non-zero terminal SNR issue and enhancing output quality.
+Motivated by these insights, we propose a novel video diffusion inference pipeline, called \textsc{I4VGen}, which enhances pre-trained text-to-video diffusion models by incorporating image information into the inference process.
+This method requires no additional learnable parameters and training costs, and can be seamlessly integrated into existing text-to-video diffusion models, circumventing the non-zero terminal SNR issue and improving output quality.

-Specifically, we decompose the text-to-video generation into generating an anchor image from the text prompt and then synthesizing a video from this image and the text.
-For the former, we design a \textbf{generation-selection strategy} for the anchor image, which includes synthesizing candidate images and selecting the most appropriate one based on a reward mechanism, ensuring the image aligns closely with the text prompt.
-For the latter, we develop a novel \textbf{Noise-Invariant Video Score Distillation Sampling (NI-VSDS)} method to animate the image, followed by a video regeneration, \emph{i.e.}, diffusion-denoising, process to refine the video.
+Specifically, instead of the vanilla text-to-video inference pipeline, which fails to leverage image reference information, \textsc{I4VGen} decomposes the inference process into two stages: {anchor image synthesis} and {anchor image-augmented text-to-video synthesis}.
+For the former, a simple yet effective generation-selection strategy is introduced, which involves synthesizing candidate images and selecting the most suitable one using a reward-based mechanism, thereby obtaining a visually-realistic anchor image that is closely aligned with the text prompt.
+For the latter, we develop an innovative noise-invariant video score distillation sampling (NI-VSDS) to animate the anchor image to a dynamic video by extracting motion knowledge from text-to-video diffusion models, followed by a video regeneration process, \emph{i.e.}, diffusion-denoising, to refine the video.
+This inference pipeline avoids the issue of non-zero terminal SNR.